aws/sagemaker-python-sdk/doc/overview.rst

 SageMaker Python SDK provides several high-level abstractions for working with Amazon SageMaker.
 These are:

+- **ModelTrainer**: New interface encapsulating training on SageMaker.
 - **Estimators**: Encapsulate training on SageMaker.
 - **Models**: Encapsulate built ML models.
 - **Predictors**: Provide real-time inference and transformation using Python data-types against a SageMaker endpoint.